BlockchainCommons/crypto-commons/Docs/README.md

    * [A Guide to Using URs for SSKRs](ur-3-sskrs.md)
 1. [A Guide to Using UR Request & Response](ur-99-request-response.md)

+### Coming Soon

+_We are planning one more UR article in the near future, detailing how to use URs with PSBTs.

+Please feel free to file an issue if there's more Crypto Commons specifications that you'd like to see with more extensive documents._

 ## #SmartCustody

 #SmartCustody is an initiative meant to help users to safely manage their cryptocurrency and is focused on responsible key management.